 The setting provides examples of the following tropes :

 Vlad von Carstein.
 He was less cruel towards his peasants than the former Count of Sylvania, von Drakhoff, who would have peasants's heads put on stakes for lulz.
 Vlad even went one-on-one with a bandit king terrorizing the province.
 Honestly, trying to take over the empire is actually a pretty common pastime for Elector Counts.

-Also, considering that he kicked out the Priests of Morr, who are pretty much required to pass on in that part of the world, he's basically allowing of his subjects to stick around after being killed, instead of risking being consumed by the gods of Chaos.
+Also, considering that he kicked out the Priests of Morr, who are required to pass on in that part of the world, he's allowing of his subjects to stick around after being killed, instead of risking being consumed by the gods of Chaos.

 All Trolls Are Different: In-universe example, with Stone Trolls, Chaos Trolls, and River Trolls having distinct abilities and backgrounds.
 Most of them have fast healing abilities and super acidic vomit that can melt armor.